SchokiCoder/book_modern_c/src/21_roads.md

 Both are valid solutions to the problem.
 Though you should make sure to use the most simplistic solution whenever possible.
-Sure comments help with complex situations but maintaining a simple function is easier than maintaining a complex function.
+Sure comments help with complex situations but maintaining a simple function is easier than maintaining a complex function, regardless of comments.

 Never feel smug because you got a flashy solution.
-As a wise man once said:
+As a wise _(and crazy)_ man once said:
 "An idiot admires complexity, a genius admires simplicity."
 _-Terry Davis_

+_May your soul rest in a better world._